Sage/streamlinejs/README.md

 console.log("done!");
 ```

-Note: you must install streamline with the `-g` option if you want this to work from any directory.
+Note: you must install streamline with the `-g` option and you must `npm link` it at the top of your
+development tree to make this work smoothly (see installation section above).

 # Compilation setup (old style)